mesonbuild/meson/docs/markdown/Reference-manual.md

 You can also iterate over arrays with the [`foreach` statement](Syntax.md#foreach-statements).

+### `dictionary` object

+The following methods are defined for all [dictionaries](Syntax.md#dictionaries):

+- `has_key(key)` returns `true` if the dictionary contains the key given as argument, `false` otherwise

+- `get(key, fallback)`, returns the value for the key given as first argument if it is present in the dictionary, or the optional fallback value given as the second argument.
+If a single argument was given and the key was not found, causes a fatal error

+You can also iterate over dictionaries with the [`foreach` statement](Syntax.md#foreach-statements).

 ## Returned objects

 These are objects returned by the [functions listed above](#functions).